iamaldonado/START_Summer24/CarlosMarquez/RunOffCluster/README.md

 	sed -e "s/listTEST/x01/" RunAnalyses.C > dir${INDEX}/xa1/RunAnalyses.C
 ```

-The next part is just to send the runanauno file to the offline cluster with the command "sbatch".
+The next part is just to send the runanauno file to the offline cluster with the command `sbatch.

 ```ruby
 	sbatch runanauno